deejoe/presentations/foss-intro/src/foss-intro.rst

 Think **free** as in **freedom** rather than  *available at no (additional) cost*.

-.. note: These terms are used differently within the field to indicate
+.. note:: These terms are used differently within the field to indicate
           differences in philosophy or approach that are too abstruse to get into for a general audience.
 Of course I have opinions about all of this and would love to talk about it, but to do so would keep us from the fundamentals.
 I'll generally use "free software" or "FOSS but usually the other terms would do.
+Newcomer: *copyfree*

 ----

 What is "software freedom"?
 ===========================

+.. note:: Very briefly, for now.
+Heard of the 3Rs?. cf Four freedoms, 5Rs of
+          open content

 The 4 R's
 ---------